bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 NVK: 01:22:02

-Could you, like expanding on this, like, could we do a pay join, for example, also with something like this?
+Could you, like expanding on this, like, could we do a Payjoin, for example, also with something like this?
 Because I don't know, like, I can't see why you wouldn't be able to just like do the pay join and get even one more privacy set.

 Dusty Dettmer: 01:22:18

 100%, yeah.
-You can put whatever you want in these things and pay joins are a great idea that I think it'd be.
+You can put whatever you want in these things and Payjoins are a great idea that I think it'd be.
 I think like I've been I've been toying around with some proposals of like how we can get wallets to integrate with pay join splicing compatible protocols, right?
 So the challenge, like it's totally doable.
 There's nothing stopping it from happening other than just basically evangelizing to wallets to do it.